DanZinagri/NicheD20_Quartz/content/Classes/Martial/Fighter/_index.md

 ## Armor Focus

-At 3rd level, a fighter learns to focus into either light or heavy armor to further draw upon the strengths and minimize the weaknesses of each.
+At 3rd level, a fighter learns to focus in a style of armor to further draw upon the strengths and minimize the weaknesses of each.
 A fighter selects one of the following:

 | Name              | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |